On this page you can learn about:

 For instance, we can assist you with preparing a thorough, accurate application.
 If your claim is denied, we can help you to appeal the decision, including representing you in a hearing before an administrative law judge.

 In some cases, your family members may be eligible for SSD benefits as well based on your disability.
 We can work with you to explore all of those options.

 In contrast to SSD benefits, workers’ compensation benefits are part of a state-based system.
 Workers who suffered a job-related injury or illness may be eligible to receive these benefits.

 Workers’ comp can pay for all of your necessary medical care and cover roughly two-thirds of the wages you cannot earn due to your disability or two-thirds of the difference between what you earned before your injury and what you can earn now.

-Our legal team stands up for the rights of injured and ill workers in Harrisonburg.
-We can help you to file a workers’ compensation claim and/or appeal a denied claim.
 We will strive to resolve your case through a settlement.
 However, if a hearing is necessary, you can count on us to present a compelling, persuasive case on your behalf.

 We can also assist you with managing your benefits if you qualify for both SSDI benefits and workers’ compensation payments.

 Do not let financial concerns stop you from pursuing the disability benefits you are entitled to receive.
 Our Harrisonburg disability claims lawyers will charge no costs or legal fees unless we secure the benefits you are owed.
 Contact us today to get started.

 The amount which you may recover in a personal injury claim will depend on a variety of factors, including the nature and extent of the injuries you have suffered and the available sources of compensation.

 In some situations, punitive damages may be sought.
 Unlike the other damages discussed above, these damages are not aimed at compensating you for your losses but, instead, to punish the wrongdoer and deter similar conduct in the future.